Intrinsic Nonlocality of Spin- and Polarization-Resolved Probabilities in Strong-Field Quantum Electrodynamics: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In this work, focusing on NCS as the paradigmatic process of SFQED, we have shown that the instantaneous, angle-resolved spin- and polarization-resolved differential distribution, obtained by treating the LCFA integrand as a probability density per unit time/phase, is \emph{sign-indefinite} even in a strictly uniform constant crossed field.
+We stress that this occurs already in a uniform constant field, indicating that it is not related to a failure of the LCFA.
 As a consequence, the commonly used inference of outgoing electron spin and photon Stokes vectors from local fully differential expressions can yield unphysical states with $|\langle\bm{\eta}'\rangle|>1$ and/or $|\langle\bm{\xi}\rangle|>1$, i.e., negative inferred probabilities.
 This establishes an \emph{intrinsic nonlocality} of spin and polarization in strong-field QED.
 We have then demonstrated that a consistent probabilistic interpretation is restored only at the level of \emph{phase-integrated} quantities: the spin- and polarization-resolved distributions become non-negative and yield admissible, normalizable outgoing spin and Stokes vectors once the full photon formation region is integrated over.
 Building on this observation, we derived closed analytical expressions for phase-integrated spin and polarization by evaluating phase-integrated amplitudes in a constant crossed field, leading to analytic formulae for $\langle\bm{\eta}'\rangle$ and $\langle\bm{\xi}\rangle$ at fixed emitted photon momentum.
 We have put forward and implemented an algorithm which preserves the established and well-benchmarked \emph{local} LCFA workflow for event triggering and photon momentum (rates, photon energy, and emission angles), but replaces the ill-defined time-local treatment of spin and polarization by \emph{phase-integrated} spin/polarization vectors computed in an event-by-event matched auxiliary constant crossed field.
-By construction, the resulting emission events carry physically admissible spin and Stokes vectors while remaining compatible with LCFA-based SFQED Monte-Carlo and QED--PIC methods.
+By construction, the resulting emission events carry physically admissible spin and Stokes vectors while remaining compatible with LCFA-based SFQED MC and QED--PIC methods.

 Benchmark simulations in two representative configurations, (i) a GeV-class electron--laser collision at current experimental parameters, and (ii) emission in a pulsar-like magnetic field, demonstrate that this nonlocal (phase-integrated) treatment can produce qualitatively different results in electron spin and photon polarization compared with the standard local collinear model.
 These findings provide a new framework for predictive modeling of spin-, and polarization-resolved observables in strong-field QED experiments and for interpreting energetic polarized radiation from astrophysical environments.